seabbs/badtobetter/better/README.md

-takes summary parameters for a country and from this generates a synthetic population of individuals stratified into high and low risk groups with a disease that has multiple strains and is immunising (with no cross protection by strainn).
+takes summary parameters for a country and from this generates a synthetic population of individuals stratified into high and low risk groups with a disease that has multiple strains and is immunising (with no cross protection by strain).
 The code then provides tools for calculating summary statistics for the number of infections per individual and provides a summary plot stratified by country.

 # How have we reorganised the code?

-# How have we refactored the code

-The code here demonstrates a functional and literate approach to re-factoring the code in `bad.R`.
-We have broken the code into three
-steps:
+We moved each step of the code into functions (stored in the `R` folder) aiming to capture the smallest possible unit of analysis (here this is by country).
+For longer steps we introduced multiple internal functions each of which plays a single role.
+This results in the following code
+structure:

 -   synthesize a population (`synthesize_population.R`),
 -   extract features from that population in an analysis